pguerrerox/website-expi-com/README.md

 # expi.com.do
-This is a static website build with `Jekyll` and deploy on `Github Pages`.
+This is a static website build with `React/Next` and deploy on `Github Pages`.

 ### Technologies
 - HTML